-In the Estonian history of mediaeval buildings, the architectural monuments of Saaremaa, including churches, form one of the most valuable chapters due to the very good building material, the easy to process dolomite.
+In the Estonian history of medieval buildings, the architectural monuments of Saaremaa, including churches, form one of the most valuable chapters.
+That is due to the very good building material, the easy to process dolomite.
 In here, you can see more fine details than anywhere else.

-Valjala church is the oldest surviving stone building in Estonia (the initial stone chapel was built in 1227).
+- Saint Martin's church in Valjala is the oldest surviving stone building in Estonia (the initial stone chapel was built in 1227).

-Pöide church is the biggest single nave church-fortification in West-Estonia.
+- Saint Mary's Church in Pöide is the biggest single nave church-fortification in West-Estonia.

-Karja church is a jewel of the Estonian mediaeval art with its high-Gothic forms.
+- Karja Catherine church is a jewel of the Estonian mediaeval art with its high-Gothic forms.

-Püha church was built as a church-fortification and here one can see a special room built to accommodate pilgrims.
+- Püha Saint Jacob's church was built as a church-fortification and here one can see a special room built to accommodate pilgrims.
 The altar wall with its Rococo elements is almost a full copy of the altar of Riga Cathedral.

 Saaremaa with other West-Estonia islands has been part of the UNESCO biosphere program area since 1990.
 This means that islanders live in harmony together with nature.
 Islanders respect the environmement they live in and they hope that their guests will do the same.